Computational Psychiatry Course 2024

 Deadlines and Details

 Due to spatial constrains we can only offer a limited number of poster slots which will be assigned on a first-come-first-served basis.
 If you want to present your poster, please use our registration form by following the link below, and you will receive an acceptance/rejection message from us as soon as possible.
-If we have space to accomodate your poster, please print it yourself in a A0 landscape format.
+If we have space to accomodate your poster, please print it yourself in A0 portrait format.

 Social Activities